Linerre/Eloquent-JavaScript/README.md

 What if there is a tool like the Microsoft Word that can track the history of changes.
 And hooray!
 Here comes Github!

+This repo is work in slow progress because I'm a full-time staff member in a research library and I have other languages to learn at the same time.
+But I am determined to finish it.

 And this repository is created rightly for that purpose!
 I hope, in the end, I can see every attemp I made, be it successful or failed, because they are all worthy of being remembered.